COSD-PANDA/datasd_council_report_2017/main/lessons_learned.md

 # Lessons Learned
 * We have a plethora of amazing talent in the City.
 City staff are passionate about their duties, committed to customer service, and knowledgeable about the ins and outs of their jobs.
 * Communication is important.
 We need to make sure that the way in which we communicate works for everyone, that everyone uses our tools and understands them.
-Analytics allow us facilitate that.
+Analytics allow us facilitate those results.
 * City departments will save time and avoid duplication of effort when we set up a system with a continuous flow of data from other departments.

 # Some Feedback Received from Information Coordinators